picosonic/js13k-2018/devdiary/diary.md

 2nd September
 -------------
-Improve the visual appearnce of the gold cubes by making them appear to float up and down in mid air.
+Improve the visual appearance of the gold cubes by making them appear to float up and down in mid air.
+This also draws attention to them to make them stand out from the background.

 Some play testing highlighted the character didn't stop quickly enough when controls were released.
 So decided to increase friction.